jGaboardi/tobler/paper/paper.md

 **I took some liberty with a couple of these...we might want to check with Luc and Levi**

-In the public sector, the `tobler` package is used as part of a processing pipeline that powers urban planning and policymaking, including two highly visible projects from the Turing Institute, [DemoLand](https://www.turing.ac.uk/research/research-projects/demoland) and [UrbanGrammar](https://www.turing.ac.uk/research/research-projects/urban-grammar). **Martin/Dani could you confirm and add a sentence or two?**?
+In the public sector, the `tobler` package is used as part of a processing pipeline that powers urban planning and policymaking, including the  [DemoLand](https://www.turing.ac.uk/research/research-projects/demoland) project from the Alan Turing Institute, developed as a part of the British National Land Data Programme.
+The projects develops nation-wide predictive modelling based on data interpolated to a unified hexagonal grid.

 # AI usage disclosure